Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

 When the drop of blood appears on the surface, touch the edge of the test strip with the depth of blood; the strip should bring the blood to the test window.

 Pressure is applied to the fingertip with a small gauze or paper bandage while the test results appear on the screen.

 The glucometer should show the blood sugar level if the blood sample were obtained properly.

 Blood glucose levels

-Although specific blood glucose ranges vary from person to person, there is a general range for most healthy people.
+Although specific blood glucose ranges vary from person to person, there is a broad range for most healthy people.

 Your doctor can help you determine a more individualized capillary blood glucose target range.

-Healthy, non-diabetic people typically have blood glucose levels of less than 120 milligrams per deciliter two hours after a normal meal, which rarely exceeds 140 milligrams per deciliter.
+Healthy, non-diabetic people typically have blood glucose levels of less than 120 milligrams per deciliter two hours after a regular meal, which rarely exceeds 140 milligrams per deciliter.